Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

     * **Troubleshooting:** If the `NBP file...` output never appears, or something else goes wrong, go back to the steps for modifying the `XNAME.json` file (see the step to [inspect and modify the JSON file](Identify_Nodes_and_Update_Metadata.md#Inspect-and-modify-the-JSON-file) and make sure these instructions were completed correctly.

-    * **Master nodes only:** If `cloud-init` did not complete the newly-rebuilt node will need to have its etcd service definition manually updated.
-Reconfigure the etcd service, and restart the cloud init on the newly rebuilt master:
+    * **Master nodes only:** If `cloud-init` did not complete the newly rebuilt node will need to have its `etcd` service definition manually updated.
+Reconfigure the `etcd` service, and restart `cloud-init` on the newly rebuilt master:

     ```bash
     ncn-m# systemctl stop etcd.service; sed -i 's/new/existing/' \